Tremors and horocycle dynamics on the moduli space of translation surfaces: Non-integer Hausdorff dimension

+where the bound in the last inclusion follows from Proposition \ref{prop: lipschitz tremors} and Lemma \ref{lem: automatic absolutely continuous}, and the fact that $\bar \pi (g_{-t}q )\in K_1$ and on compact sets, the metric dist is bi-Lipschitz to any norm in period coordinates.
 Thus, using \equ{eq: volume unchanged}, the set in the left hand side of \equ{eq: essentially 1-dim} is a convex subset of $\mathscr{N}_x(\EE)$ of area $\ll e^{-2t}$.
 On the other hand, by (b), it contains a vector of length $\gg 1$.
 This means that it is contained in a rectangle whose small sidelength is $\ll e^{-2t}$, as claimed. \end{proof}